bob123456678/TrainControl/Readme.md

 ## Changelog

+* v1.8.6 [5/29/23]
+    - Added button to export current graph state in JSON format
+    - Added button to request a graceful stop of autonomous operation (active locomotives will stop at their next station)
+    - Fixed bug from v1.8.5 where execution would fail if any locomotives were removed from the graph via the UI

 * v1.8.5 [5/28/23]
     - Added right-click menus to graph UI.
 Locomotives can now be moved/removed from stations without editing the JSON.